-For our next post in this series, we’re going to look at hardware required to grade and deliver HDR-ready content.
+For our next post in this series, we’re going to look at hardware required to grade and deliver HDR-ready content, namely we’ll review the various HDR video monitor options you can use to grade footage.
 Most quality cameras are already HDR-ready – from the cheapest DSLRs to the most expensive cameras.
 But most monitors and displays available today don’t support HDR.
 So, while our cameras can capture the full range of HDR colors, most of us never see the results.

 But this is starting to change.
 If you are a filmmaker who wants to be able to shoot, grade and deliver HDR video, you increasingly have some display options.
 In this post, we’ll take a look at the range of options currently on the market – from the professional to the affordable – and what specifications you’ll want to look for before purchasing.

 The term ‘HDR’ is thrown around a lot in monitor marketing.
 Many displays are labeled HDR when their specifications go beyond SDR.
 But, they often the fall short of what are considered HDR requirements.
 In fact, the range of specifications between various HDR labeled monitors can be extremely broad.
 So, purchasing monitors for HDR grading, you’ll want to check the following specifications first: